Opinion | Big mail delays are showing the urgent need for reforming the USPS

 Mr. DeJoy is accountable for problems on his watch, to be sure.
 With or without him, though, the Postal Service faces structural challenges that a massive cash infusion alone would not abolish.
 A bailout that only postpones the need for another one later on is not in the public interest.
 Though he is undeniably a Republican, some of Mr. DeJoy’s critique of USPS is not only valid but also echoes those of previous postmasters and outside critics of the agency from both parties.

 Plainly, email and text messaging have permanently disrupted a postal business model that was based on a monopoly for first-class mail.
 Special interests — primarily postal unions and subsidized commercial mailers — that live off the status quo have resisted structural reform, but unless and until Congress enacts it, the system will keep losing money and performance will suffer.
 USPS needs more authority to adjust its prices, both for first-class and other mail products such as packages and marketing mail, in keeping with new market realities.
-Cost-containment is also necessary, including via eliminating cash-draining unnecessary overtime and streamlining the far-flung network of sorting centers and post offices.
+Cost containment is also necessary, including via eliminating cash-draining unnecessary overtime and streamlining the far-flung network of sorting centers and post offices.

 Financial assistance in exchange for structural reform was the deal Congress and the George W. Bush and Obama administrations implemented to save General Motors.
 The same could work for USPS.
 Indeed, nothing else will.